FoxLee/fox-4e-styling/README.md

 <a href="https://user-images.githubusercontent.com/10067730/198205657-7e8f3463-8add-4b76-9fc1-ca126761af6c.png"><img src="https://user-images.githubusercontent.com/10067730/198205657-7e8f3463-8add-4b76-9fc1-ca126761af6c.png" width=150></a>
 <a href="https://user-images.githubusercontent.com/10067730/198205690-6199634a-23aa-4cfa-bbaf-c3749a1404bd.png"><img src="https://user-images.githubusercontent.com/10067730/198205690-6199634a-23aa-4cfa-bbaf-c3749a1404bd.png" width=150></a>
 <a href="https://user-images.githubusercontent.com/10067730/198205715-4e35984f-77b4-4478-b04c-90f5ca55bd76.png"><img src="https://user-images.githubusercontent.com/10067730/198205715-4e35984f-77b4-4478-b04c-90f5ca55bd76.png" width=150></a>
-* Should work for all ProseMirror-based rich text areas.
-* Includes body text, headings, lists, tables, and whatever else I can manage.
+* Offers new journal sheets for player book (royal blue theme), GM book (maroon/wine theme) and monster book (olive green theme).
+Default journals also use the player theme for now, until I can work out a better way to add them into the editor.
+* Propagates to all ProseMirror-based rich text areas (based mainly on the need to style the editor—hopefully this can be improved in the future).
+If you want to prevent this, you'll have to deactivate all journal styling for now.
-* I haven't worked out how to include selectable styles yet, but you can use the HTML source editor to take advantage of built-in classes.
+* I haven't worked out how to add custom blocks to the editor, but you can use the HTML source editor to take advantage of built-in classes.
   * Check the included "Styling Manual" compendium for how to markup game stuff in journals.
 Currently supports generic table, "power" (table), "item" (table), "ritual" (div) and "rules-block" (div).
 (Other styles will be forthcoming, and hopefully I can eventually work out how to make them front-end selectable.)
-* I dunno how to add journal sheets, but you can toggle the styling package on/off from the module settings.
 * Includes a selector so you can choose between book-accurate serif font, or the sans-serif version that's more easily readable on many screens.
 ### Chat Styles
 Styles chat messages, in particular item cards, to match the core 4e books.